Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 The following is an example of using data from a request's payload - i.e., the data in the body of a POST request.
 To retrieve values from the payload, you can use the `Data` property on the `$WebEvent` variable in a route's logic.

-Alternatively, you can use the `Get-PodeBody` function to retrieve the body data.
+Alternatively, you can use the `Get-PodeBodyData` function to retrieve the body data.

 Depending on the Content-Type supplied, Pode has inbuilt body-parsing logic for JSON, XML, CSV, and Form data.